-The local people of Shahpura are known to be very friendly and the area really makes you feel like you have gone back in time.
-Avid bird watchers and will be spoilt by the bird life that reside in the area.
-Kingfisher, parakeets and storks are just 3 of the 250 different species of bird that inhabit here.
-The local temple is situated on top of a wooded hill and those keen for a bit of a exercise will enjoy an energetic walk to the top.
+Visitors to Shahpura can enjoy a variety of excursions including bird watching, trips to the local rural villages and farms and a trek to the local temple.
+The local people of Shahpura are known to be very friendly and visiting the area really makes you feel like you have gone back in time.
+Avid bird watchers will be spoilt by the bird life that resides in the area.
+Kingfishers, parakeets and storks are just three of the 250 different species of bird that inhabit Shahpura and the surrounding area.

 If you are planning a Shahpura holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally:

 Surrounded by two lakes, the Shahpura Bagh is a working farm estate welcoming guests to stay with the Shahpura family.
 Each of the nine suites are designed with a minimalist approach achieving the perfect balance of space, luxury and comfort.
 They are also adorned with photographs and paintings belonging to the Shahpura family.
 Meals are prepared by the family chef and the speciality is Tandoori cuisine.
 Why not take a day trip to the village of Dhikola to explore the family fort - it's only a 30 minute drive away.